Today I decided to share with you some of my favorite tips on dealing with a stubborn toddler.

 So keep your cool, encourage correct behavior, and be prepared to wait it out.

 Play ‘Helper’ Card

-Tip: Remember to keep their ‘special’ job age appropriate so they will not get frustrated.
+Tip: Remember to keep their ‘special’ job age appropriate, particularly important for sensitive children, so they will not get frustrated.

 Too many choices just lead to upset toddlers who are going to use all their stubbornness to wear shorts in winter time!

-By limiting in advance, we all win, and it makes getting ready so much faster.
+By limiting in advance, we all win it’s a two-way street, and it makes getting ready so much faster.